Turrialba (canton): Demographics

 For the 2011 census, Turrialba had a population of 69,616 inhabitants.

 Transportation

 Road transportation

 The canton is covered by the following road routes:

 Economy

 Tourism

 Guayabo National Monument is a historic archaeological site located 18 km north of Turrialba city, it is located in the Santa Teresita and Santa Cruz districts of the canton.
 It is one of Costa Rica's only two pre-Columbian sites that is open to the public, together with the Stone Spheres Museum in the south of the country.

 The Turrialba Volcano National Park is located in the canton, reopened after it was closed from 2012 to 2020 due to eruptions.

 Dairy farms

 The eponymous Turrialba cheese is produced in this region.

+Bananas

+Lower Turrialba is within Costa Rica's banana production zone and was important in the origin of United Fruit.